 The most important consideration to keep in mind is that your social network audience is unique to you, and may differ from one network to another.
 That means that no one can tell you the best time to post to your Facebook Page, for instance.
 At least, not without doing some research.

 All you have to do is pick a preliminary schedule, create your content, and then monitor the results.
 After a few weeks (faster if you have a large online audience), adjust your schedule, keep posting status updates, and continue to monitor the results.

 You can then use the Posts tab within Analytics to see which posts do well, and at what times, and make adjustments accordingly.

 To be fair, there’s one glaring omission from Buffer’s feature set that some solopreneurs might need, and that’s the capability to monitor and engage with your posts and audience.
-In other words, you can’t view notifications, retweets, mentions, shares or comments within Buffer.
+You can’t view notifications, retweets, mentions, shares or comments within Buffer.

 But to be honest, the easiest method for brands and businesses to monitor their social profiles for social media engagement is to simply use the default mobile apps for each network!

-Additionally, Facebook and Google+ both have apps specifically for their business users:
+Additionally, Facebook has an app specifically for their business users.

 The key is to find the right combination of tool(s) and process(es) that will enable you to quickly and easily see and respond to engagement from your social media fans.